By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 (c) the failure of the Members, at any annual or other meeting of Members, at which any one or more Directors are to be elected, to elect the full authorized number of Directors to be voted for at that meeting.

 Section 12.
 Voting.
 Except as otherwise provided by law or these Bylaws, at any meeting of the Board at which a quorum is present, the affirmative vote of a majority of the Directors present at the time of the vote shall be the act of the Board.
 If at any meeting of the Board there shall be less than a quorum present, the Directors present may adjourn the meeting until a quorum is obtained.
-Any one or more Directors of the Board or any committee thereof may participate in a meeting of the Board or committee by means of telephone or similar communications equipment provided that all persons participating in the meeting can hear each other at the same time.
-Participation by such means shall constitute presence in person at a meeting.
+Any one or more Directors of the Board or any committee thereof may participate in a meeting of the Board or committee by means of telephone or similar communications equipment.
+Participation by such means shall constitute presence in person at a meeting (as long as all participants can hear each other at the same time and can participate in all matters before the Board including, without limitation, proposing, objecting to and voting upon a particular action).
 The following acts of the Board require the affirmative vote of at least two-thirds (2/3) of the entire Board:

 (a) a purchase, sale, mortgage or lease of real property of the Corporation;